gavinlyonsrepo/tv_viewer/README.md

 sudo pip3 install tv_viewer
 ```

+Could not add pyqt5 to setup script for pip so this must be installed. manually
+if installing via pip. [pyqt info](https://stackoverflow.com/questions/38488063/add-pyqt5-to-install-require)

 I have not tested it in windows 10
-for this initial release version see to do list.
+for this initial release version, see to-do list.

 Usage
 -------------------------------------------